Home Car Shopping How Much Car Can I Afford?

 Quick Tips About Car Affordability

-• Personal preferences are significant factors in determining how much to spend on a vehicle; some drivers choose base models because it leaves more money for vacations or entertainment.
+• Personal preferences are significant factors in determining how much to spend on a vehicle; some drivers choose base models because they leave more money for vacations or entertainment.

-Before setting your sights on a new ride that’s out of reach, determine the answer to a crucial question you should be asking: “How much car can I afford?”
+Before setting your sights on a new ride that’s out of reach, determine the answer to an essential question you should be asking: “How much car can I afford?”

 Keep reading as we outline the costs that make up your car payment, help you determine the amount you can spend each month, and show you how to calculate a price range for shopping within your budget.